-Regulated companies should notify the CER of the unauthorized activity using the online event reporting system to submit the preliminary unauthorized activity report immediately or within 24 hours of discovery.
+Regulated companies should notify the CER of the contravention of the DPRs using the online event reporting system to submit the preliminary DPR contravention report immediately or within 24 hours of discovery.

-The regulated pipeline company is required to submit a final report in the online event reporting system for each unauthorized activity within 30 days of submitting the preliminary UA report.
+The regulated pipeline company is required to submit a final report in the online event reporting system for each DPR contravention within 30 days of submitting the preliminary UA report.